timlabs/uscode/United States Code/TITLE 31-MONEY AND FINANCE/SUBTITLE I-GENERAL/CHAPTER 3-DEPARTMENT OF THE TREASURY/SUBCHAPTER I-ORGANIZATION.md

       * (v) determine emerging trends and methods in money laundering and other financial crimes;

-      * (vi) support the conduct of intelligence or counterintelligence activities, including analysis, to protect against international terrorism; and
+      * (vi) support the conduct of intelligence or counterintelligence activities, including analysis, to protect against terrorism; and

       * (vii) support government initiatives against money laundering.

     * (D) Establish and maintain a financial crimes communications center to furnish law enforcement authorities with intelligence information related to emerging or ongoing investigations and undercover operations.

-    * (E) Furnish research, analytical, and informational services to financial institutions, appropriate Federal regulatory agencies with regard to financial institutions, and appropriate Federal, State, local, and foreign law enforcement authorities, in accordance with policies and guidelines established by the Secretary of the Treasury or the Under Secretary of the Treasury for Enforcement, in the interest of detection, prevention, and prosecution of terrorism, organized crime, money laundering, and other financial crimes.
+    * (E) Furnish research, analytical, and informational services to financial institutions, appropriate Federal regulatory agencies with regard to financial institutions, and appropriate Federal, State, local, Tribal, and foreign law enforcement authorities, in accordance with policies and guidelines established by the Secretary of the Treasury or the Under Secretary of the Treasury for Enforcement, in the interest of detection, prevention, and prosecution of terrorism, organized crime, money laundering, and other financial crimes.

-    * (F) Assist Federal, State, local, and foreign law enforcement and regulatory authorities in combatting the use of informal, nonbank networks and payment and barter system mechanisms that permit the transfer of funds or the equivalent of funds without records and without compliance with criminal and tax laws.
+    * (F) Assist Federal, State, local, Tribal, and foreign law enforcement and regulatory authorities in combatting the use of informal, nonbank networks and payment and barter system mechanisms that permit the transfer of funds or the equivalent of funds without records and without compliance with criminal and tax laws.

     * (G) Provide computer and data support and data analysis to the Secretary of the Treasury for tracking and controlling foreign assets.